sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ### Tensor Data Structure

-To support data communication between pods, we introduce a `Tensor` proto message:
+To support data communication between workers and PS, we introduce a `Tensor` proto message:

 ```proto
 message Tensor {